solana-labs/solana/docs/src/staking/stake-accounts.md

 the network as a whole.

 #### Lockups
-Stake accounts can have a lockup which prevents the withdraw authority on that account from withdrawing the tokens before a particular date or epoch has been reached.
+Stake accounts can have a lockup which prevents the tokens they hold from being withdrawn before a particular date or epoch has been reached.
 While locked up, the stake account can still be delegated, un-delegated, or split, and its stake and withdraw authorities can be changed as normal.
 Only withdrawal into a wallet address is not allowed.

-A lockup can only be added when a stake account is first created, but it can be modified later, by the *lockup authority* or *custodian*, the address of which is set when the account is created.
+A lockup can only be added when a stake account is first created, but it can be modified later, by the *lockup authority* or *custodian*, the address of which is also set when the account is created.

 #### Destroying a Stake Account
 Like other types of accounts on the Solana network, a stake account that has a